ATD 1-LAW

 Non-negotiable instruments

-Drawee in case of need refers to ___________
+In relation to negotiable instruments, drawee in case of need refers to:

 The bill holder who endorses a bill of exchange to another person.